ippontech/blog-usa/posts/cloudfront-origin-failover.md

 ## Adding Headers

 Typically whenever a user navigates a modern website, the response comes back with a header called the ["Content-Security-Policy" (CSP)](https://content-security-policy.com/).
-That's because most frameworks need to load various styles and scripts from a whole host of different sources.
+The reason for that is because most frameworks need to load various styles and scripts from a whole host of different sources.
 As [Mozzila's spec](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) states, "A CSP compatible browser will then only execute scripts loaded in source files received from those allowlisted domains..."
 For those unfamiliar, here is an example of a CSP header (take a guess which site it comes from):

 `Content-Security-Policy: default-src * data: blob: 'self';script-src *.facebook.com *.fbcdn.net *.facebook.net *.google-analytics.com *.virtualearth.net *.google.com 127.0.0.1:* *.spotilocal.com:* 'unsafe-inline' 'unsafe-eval' blob: data: 'self';style-src data: blob: 'unsafe-inline' *;connect-src *.facebook.com facebook.com *.fbcdn.net *.facebook.net *.spotilocal.com:* wss://*.facebook.com:* https://fb.scanandcleanlocal.com:* attachment.fbsbx.com ws://localhost:* blob: *.cdninstagram.com 'self';`